Last updated: May 26, 2023; Published: October 12, 2022

 The benefits of data products are unique for those who build them compared to those who use them:

-The philosophy of data products — treating data as a product — helps to focus the efforts of data creators.
+The philosophy of data products — treating data as a product — helps to focus the efforts of data producers.
 This is in contrast to data projects of the past, which were bigger undertakings trying (and often failing) to accomplish many things at once.
 Data creators working within one domain have more expertise and more resources to build something that not only works but drives value.

 Data products can automate much of the time people spend finding, organizing, and analyzing data while eliminating many of the errors they produce in the process.
 Furthermore, streamlined, self-service access to highly relevant data leads to superior decision-making by equipping end users with exactly what they want/need to know.
 Data products drastically improve the odds of getting it right.